zliu41/CIPs/CIP-plutus-modules/README.md

 An alternative design would allow UPLC terms to contain `ScriptHash`es directly, rather than as λ-abstracted variables, to be looked up in a global environment at run-time.
-This would also require changes to the CEK machine, and is not really likely to perform better than the 'value scripts' variation; however, it is less flexible because it does not support dynamic linking (see (Static vs Dynamic Linking)[#static-vs-dynamic-linking]).
+This would address ths same problem: the cost of performing many applications before script evaluation proper begins.
+This would also require changes to the CEK machine, and is not really likely to perform better than the 'value scripts' variation (in practice, the main difference is the use of a global environment to look up script hashes, as opposed to many per-module ones).
+However, this approach is less flexible because it does not support dynamic linking (see Static vs Dynamic Linking above).
+Once a `ScriptHash` is embedded in a term, then a different version of the script cannot readily be used instead.

 ### Transaction fees